Home Buying Education

 • Understanding Mortgages

-A mortgage is a loan used to purchase a home.
-You repay it over time with interest.
-The home serves as collateral for the loan.
+A mortgage is a loan used to purchase or refinance a home.
+The borrower repays the loan over time with interest, and the home serves as collateral for the loan.

 • Common Mortgage Types